fpereiro/backendlore/readme.md

 The application logic lives in node.
 Node serves all incoming requests through an HTTP API.

 An HTTP API allows us to serve, with the same code, the needs of a user facing UI (either web or native), an admin and also programmatic access by third parties.
-We get all three for the price of one.
+We get all three for the price of one, as long as the web clients (user-facing and admin) perform client-side rendering.
+If, however, your application does server side rendering, adding an HTTP API might entail extra work.
+I personally embrace a 100% client-side rendering approach, but that's outside of the scope of backend lore.

 The data transmitted between client and server is of two types: